Strivin0311/ai-learning/tasks/l2/l2optimize.md

 # Learning to Optimize
-*Here's some resources about Learning to Optimize*
+*Here're some resources about Learning to Optimize*

 #### Machine learning for combinatorial optimization: a methodological tour d'horizon [`READ`]